 There are also plenty of other reasons camping is enjoyable and relaxing!
 You’re able to take your time and slow down with your daily tasks and spend quality time with your friends or family.
 You’re also able to leave technology behind and clear your head, which really puts hard work in perspective.

-And if hard work is not really your jam, you can always rent a fully-equipped campervan from one of the many rental companies in the USA.
+And if hard work is not really your jam, you can always rent a fully-equipped campervan.

 10. “Camping Gear is Expensive”

 If you’re just starting to look for camping gear, it can be overwhelming to watch the dollars add up.
 But don’t worry, as there are ways to manage your budget and prioritize your gear over time.
 Luckily, many campervan rental companies offer fully-equipped rentals, so you don’t have to worry about buying or packing all your camping gear.

 You’ll have to start with some camping essentials—and there aren’t as many as you may think.
 Once you plan your trip, try getting these items together over a few weeks, and talk to local camping suppliers about the best gear for your needs, where you can save money, and where you need to splurge.
 Then, as you start to take a few trips, you may begin to discover items you wish you had or extra tools that would be handy next time.